muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

-   This draft introduces the term “Operational Benefit”, which encompasses the comprehensive suite of tools, and methodologies that facilitate the efficient management, debugging, troubleshooting, monitoring, configuration, and optimization of IP Optical networks.
+   This draft introduces the term “Operational Benefit”, which encompasses the comprehensive suite of tools, and methodologies that facilitate the efficient management, debugging, troubleshooting, monitoring, configuration, and optimizing of IP Optical networks.
    These operational benefits might include network management systems, automated diagnostic tools, performance monitoring and telemetry systems, configuration management platforms, and optimization